argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

                   from: "{{tasks.generate-artifact.outputs.artifacts.hello-art}}"
 ```

 In the above example `arguments` is used to declare the value for the artifact input.
-This uses a feature you've not
+This uses
 seen before: **template tag**.
 Simple template tags are enclosed in `{{` and `}}` and when the template in run, the tags
 are replaced with the correct value.
 In this example, it becomes the path within the storage.